 You are expected to be patient and hold the hands of your loved ones during trying times.
 And also, you readily provide a shoulder to cry on when it is needed, because you are committed.

 To consummate your new drive towards self-compassion, make a commitment to yourself now.
 Don’t wait for tomorrow.
 Promise to always nurture yourself and provide a safe space for yourself.

-Strive to be compassionate and kind to you during the good times and especially during the bad times.
-Exercising self-compassion consists in being nice to ourselves in good times and in bad, in sickness and in health—yes, and that includes when we make mistakes.
+Strive to be compassionate to you during the good times and especially during the bad times.
+Exercising self-compassion consists in being nice to ourselves in good times and in bad, in sickness and in health—yes, and that includes when we slip up.